dgets/DOCshell/README.md

 for posting and reading messages as possible.
-I'm actually deferring a little bit to the judgment of some others that've been utilizing this interface for longer than I.  I prefer the old school BBS days, where more functionality and more options meant more things to explore; this goal is decidedly different, it is to implement as little distraction from message text/bases and instant messages to other users as possible.
+I'm actually deferring a little bit to the judgment of some others that've been utilizing this interface for longer than I.  I prefer the old school BBS days, where more functionality, and more options, meant more things to explore; this goal is decidedly different, it is to implement as little distraction from message text/bases and instant messages to other users as possible.
 As such, many Synchronet features will not be implemented until I have a